mikekeith52/Police-shootings-insights_updated/README.md

 |Other|34|1.05%|9.30%|11.29%|
 |White|1676|51.76%|72.40%|71.49%|

-The finding being that blacks are represented in this dataset more than twice as much as you would expect if you were looking purely at demographic information with no racial presuppositions, and whites are only represented 71% as much.
-In the updated dataset, this looks like the following (using the same national demographic averages from 2010):
+This view shows that the black race is represented in this dataset more than twice as much as you would expect if you were looking purely at demographic information with no racial presuppositions, and whites are only represented 71% as much.
+The updated view of the data is this (using the same national demographic averages from 2010):

 |Race|Number times in dataset|Percent of Total in Data|Natl Avg|Ratio: Perc in Data to Natl Avg|
 |---|---|---|---|---|